 What causes it: Too thick a layer, too dry or too wet at the time of compaction, not enough passes with a proper compactor, or building on a key trench that wasn’t cleaned to firm clay.

-What I do: I don’t guess.
+How we fix it: I don’t guess.
 I locate the seep line and then rebuild the affected section with proper clay, moisture control, and compaction.
-In a lot of cases you can do targeted work without draining the whole dam, but you do need access and the right equipment.
+In a lot of cases you can do targeted dam repair without draining the whole dam, but you do need access and the right equipment.

 You can compact all day and still end up with a leaky wall if the material is wrong.
 Some soils look like clay but don’t seal.
 They might have too much sand, too much silt, or they might be a reactive clay that cracks when it dries.